vegaprotocol/specs/specs/0032-price-monitoring.md

 ### Network

 - `PriceMonitoringDefaultParameters`: Specifies default market parameters outlined in the previous pargraph.
 These will be used if market parameters don't get explicitly specified.
-- `PriceMonitoringUpdateFrequency`: Specifies how often (expressed in seconds) the price monitoring bounds should be updated by the risk model.
+- `PriceMonitoringUpdateFrequency`: Specifies how often (expressed in seconds) the price monitoring scaling factors should be updated by the risk model.

 ## View from the [vega](https://github.com/vegaprotocol/vega) side